-The precipitation hyetograph for each subbasin is computed by intersecting the polygon outline of the subbasin with the storm.
-The geometric data for the polygon outline comes from the same source as the Map Objects (See Drawing Elements and Labels).
-It is optional to use Map Objects for drawing subbasin elements in the Basin Map.
-However, the Map Objects become required for using the HMR 52 storm.
+HEC-HMS computes the precipitation hyetograph for each subbasin intersecting the polygon outline of the subbasin with the storm.
+The geometric data for the polygon outline comes from the same source as GIS features (See Drawing Elements and Labels).
+It is optional to use GIS features for drawing subbasin elements in the Basin Map.
+However, the subbasin GIS features become required for using the HMR 52 storm.

-The HMR 52 storm method includes several parameters to describe the location, orientation, and temporal distribution of the storm plus additional information on the area reduction (Figure 235).
+The HMR 52 storm method includes several parameters to describe the location, orientation, and temporal distribution of the storm plus additional information on the area reduction (Figure 256).
 The X and Y coordinate parameters are used to specify the center of the storm pattern.
 The coordinate values should be entered using the same coordinate system as the geometric data for the subbasin polygons.
 The preferred orientation is measured in degrees increasing clockwise from north.
 The actual orientation is also measured in degrees increasing clockwise from North.
-Following guidelines in Hydrometeorological Report No 52, a reduction is applied when the actual orientation deviates from the preferred orientation by more than 40 degrees.
+Following guidelines in Hydrometeorological Report No 52 (HMR 52), a reduction is applied when the actual orientation deviates from the preferred orientation by more than 40 degrees.
+As stated in HMR52, the storm orientation should be bounded by 135 and 315 degrees.